dib-lab/khmer/doc/dev/for-khmer-developers.rst

 rule can be broken under specific conditions when doing a release; see :doc:`release`.

-Second, we ask that all contributors set up standing Pull Requests while they are working something.
+Second, we ask that all contributors set up standing Pull Requests (PR) while they are working something.
 (This is a **requirement** if you're in the DIB lab.)
 This lets us track what's going on.
-On the flip side, please do not review pull requests until they are indicated as "ready for review".
+On the flip side, please do not review PRs until they are indicated as "ready for review".

-Third, if a Pull Request goes stale, that is the original author stopped working on it, wait a while to see if they come back.
-If not post a message saying that you would like to pick up the Pull Request and if that would be Ok with the original author.
+Third, if a PR goes stale, that is the original author stopped working on it, wait a while to see if they come back.
+If not post a message saying that you would like to pick up the PR and if that would be Ok with the original author.
 Wait a few working days to give them a chance to respond.
 Start a new branch and new PR referencing the old one, where appropriate cherry pick existing commits from the old PR so that we can give